 Success with this kind of guided practice will give them a sense of mastery, which translates to motivation to move on to independent practice (in other words, more effective reading activities on their own).

 To read more about the learning model this approach is based on, see the subsection “Learning” on our Cognitive Constructivism page.
-For more on different kinds of knowledge (e.g., “procedural” and “conceptual”), see the “Cognitive Processes” section of Leslie Owen Wilson’s page “Beyond Bloom — A New Version of the Cognitive Taxonomy.”
+For more on different kinds of knowledge (e.g., “procedural” and “conceptual”), see the “Cognitive Domain” section of Leslie Owen Wilson’s page “Bloom’s Taxonomy Revised.”